Latin America and the Caribbean

 About thirty-thousand Austrian expatriates and the large group of former Austrian citizens that live in Latin America play an important part in the range of Austria’s relations with Latin America.

 Austria has got diplomatic relations with all states in Latin America and the Caribbean.
-Austrian Embassies in the region are located in Brasilia, Buenos Aires, Caracas, Havana, Lima, Mexico and Santiago de Chile.
+Austrian Embassies in the region are located in Brasilia, Buenos Aires, Bogota, Caracas, Havana, Lima, Mexico, and Santiago de Chile.

 EU cooperation with Latin America and the Caribbean (EU-LAC)

 Since its foundation in December 2011, CELAC (Community of Latin American and Caribbean States) acts as the partner in this bi-regional process.
 Summit meetings at the heads of state or government level are held every two years.
 The first summit since the establishment of the new regional organisation CELAC took place on the 26th/27th of January, 2013 in Santiago de Chile.
-It was organized by Chile in her function as CELAC chair.
-The summit focused on the topics of “investment for sustainable development” and “promotion of growth and stability”.
-A political statement concerning bi-regional cooperation was adopted as well as two new action plan chapters (Investment and Women’s rights).
-The results of the summit are much welcomed by Austria: Future bi-regional cooperation between the EU and Latin America and the Caribbean will inter alia focus on energy and the environment as well as women’s rights issues (equality; protection from abuse).
-The next summit is scheduled for 2015 in Brussels.
+The next summit is scheduled for 2018.

 The EU-LAC foundation has successfully begun operations since its founding in 2011.
 The foundation’s purpose is to enhance institutional cooperation between the EU and the Latin American and Caribbean region.
 In particular, the foundation should act as a permanent contact point between EU-CELAC summits.
-The plan is to transform the EU-LAC foundation into an international organization based on an international agreement.
-The heads of state called for a swift conclusion of negotiations at the EU-CELAC summit in January 2013.
+The transformation of the EU-LAC foundation into an international organization based on an international agreement took place on 25.10.2016 in Santa Domingo (Dominican Republic).